Customer Agreement

 (b) the other party commits a material breach of the Agreement, and the breach is remediable, but the other party fails to remedy the breach within the period of 30 days following the giving of a written notice to the other party requiring the breach to be remedied.

-20.4 Either party may terminate the Agreement immediately by giving written notice of termination to the other party if:
+20.4 Subject to applicable law, either party may terminate the Agreement immediately by giving written notice of termination to the other party if:

 (a) the other party: (i) is dissolved; (ii) ceases to conduct all (or substantially all) of its business; (iii) is or becomes unable to pay its debts as they fall due; (iv) is or becomes insolvent or is declared insolvent; or (v) convenes a meeting or makes or proposes to make any arrangement or composition with its creditors;